Jodels2002/KickPi-OS/README.md

 # Update

-To bring KickPi-OS up to date, just type "m" + return in the cammand line.
-Then use the point "u Update KickPi-OS"
+To bring KickPi-OS up to date, just type "u" + return in the cammand line.
+Update works only in command line mode after reboot.

 # Retropie:
 To use Retropie just copy your Bios and Rom files into the (Home) Retropie folder.